geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-08-25/meeting-transcript.md

 Yeah, that's starting by having a script.
 Yeah, I'm starting with a script.
 So that we can reproduce the multi-machine trend and see what the next should be.

 ##### **Geohot** [[00:48:41](https://www.youtube.com/watch?v=KA0h9zmJtcs&t=2921)]
 It's also the NAND thing.
-I mean, I don't want to harp on the NAND thing if this turns out to be just like...
+I mean, I don't want to harp on the NAND thing if this turns out to be just like..
 Didn't we used to just have this problem in AMD in general?
 Yes.

 ##### **Chenyu** [[00:48:53](https://www.youtube.com/watch?v=KA0h9zmJtcs&t=2933)]
 And I think that was caused by some driver issue.
 At least it was fixed by some driver change.
 Huh.
 So, I mean, I mean.
 If we can successfully train BERT on one machine, say for a few times, then it failed on the two machine setup, then more likely there's some problem with the two machine setup.